genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 ## Testing the back end

 There are multiple ways you can test the back end of your application.
-It's important to note that most resources, such as Event Handlers and Data Servers, are exposed as HTTP endpoints automatically by the Genesis platform - without any additional code.
+It's important to note that most resources, such as Event Handlers and Data Servers, are exposed as HTTP endpoints automatically by the Genesis low-code platform - without any additional code.
 This enables you to test those resources from HTTP clients, such as Postman.

 Alternatively, you can use Genesis Console, which gives you a simple way of testing components from a nice web UI.

 ### Genesis Console
 1. In your browser, go to http://genesislcap.com/console/console-next2/?host=localhost:8080.
 2. Enter the IP address of your server, in this case localhost.
-We should also add the port, as our web server running on the WSL instance is listening on 8080, so the value to be entered here is `localhost:8080`
+We should also add the port, as our web server running on the WSL instance is listening on 8080; so, the value to be entered here is `localhost:8080`
 3. Log in with your user name and password as [defined previously](/getting-started/developer-training/training-content-day1/#adding-a-user-to-login).
 This starts Genesis Console, and you will see a list of tabs along the top of the screen.
 4. Click on the **RESOURCES** tab.
-5. Filter the **Resource type** to show only event handlers.
+5. Filter the **Resource type** to show only Event Handlers.

 For example: